 I’ve always been intrigued by egg white foam in cocktails.
-It wasn’t until I tried it in a San Francisco bar, that I realized how much character it introduces to a cocktail.
-It adds zero flavor to the drink, but adds a very unique frothy and velvety texture to any cocktail.
+It wasn’t until I tried it that I realized how much character it introduces to a cocktail.
+It adds zero flavor to the drink but adds a very unique frothy and velvety texture to any cocktail.
 It’s also very easy to make.
+The overall purpose is body, mouthfeel, and texture.

 - 1 ounce elderflower liqueur